What is so special about Jesus?

 Jesus was without sin

 Neither Gandhi, Martin Luther King Jr., nor Nelson Mandela ever claimed to be sinless.
 Yet in the New Testament many testify that Jesus longs for an intimate relationship with us; that no other man makes or can verse the fact that Jesus was sinless.
 In 1.
-Petrus 2,22 we can read: "he who sinned not, and in whose mouth no deceit was found" and in Hebrews 4,15 "For we do not have a high priest who cannot sympathize with our weaknesses, but who was tempted in everything as we are, yet without sin."
+Petrus 2,22 We can read the following: “He who committed no sin, and in whose mouth no deceit was found,” and in Hebräer 4,15 "For we do not have a high priest who cannot sympathize with our weaknesses, but who was tempted in everything as we are, yet without sin."
 Jesus was perfect and, unlike Mandela and the others, had never sinned.

 Jesus claimed to be God

-Neither Gandhi, Martin Luther King Jr., or Nelson Mandela ever claimed to be God, but Jesus did just that.
-In John 10,30 it says, "I and the Father are one.", referring to God Himself.
+Neither Gandhi, Martin Luther King Jr., nor Nelson Mandela ever claimed to be God, but Jesus did.
+In Johannes 10,30 it says, "I and the Father are one.", referring to God Himself.
 Such a statement is very bold, and yet Jesus made it.
 For this reason the Jews wanted to crucify him.

 There have been other people in history, such as Augustus Caesar and King Nebuchadnezzar, who claimed to be divine.
 But their rule was not characterized by peace, love and good nature towards people, but was characterized by oppression, malice and greed for power.
 In extreme contrast to this, there is the discipleship of Jesus, which does not seek to make him famous, rich and powerful, but only to bring the love of God and the good news of salvation through Jesus Christ to people.